As an Amazon Associate I earn from qualifying purchases.

 You’d be surprised what just 1 teaspoon of cornstarch can do to the texture of a cookie.

 The star of the show is, of course, the Oreos.
 You’ll need 10, coarsely chopped, which is great, because then you’ll be left with about 40ish Oreos to dunk in milk.

 Bottom line is: cookies make the world go ’round.

-You don’t need to chill this dough, and you also don’t need to roll it into balls.
+And you also don’t need to roll it into balls.
 Just drop rounded scoops right onto a baking sheet.
 I mean, can these cookies get any easier?